wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     !!! note
         The deployment of the Web Application component may require some time.
 You can monitor the progress by observing the logs.
 Once the deployment is finished, the deployment status in the corresponding environment card will change to **Active**.

+    !!! info
+        If you do not have runtime configurations for your web application, you can skip the configuration step and directly select **Deploy** and click to deploy.

 2. Check the deployment progress by observing the console logs on the right of the page.